uci-plrg/iotcheck/README.md

 ## Getting Started
 One easy way to install IoTCheck is using our [Vagrant-packaged IoTCheck](https://github.com/iotuser22/iotcheck-vagrant).
 Nevertheless, if the necessary components are present on our system, we could also download IoTCheck directly from this repository and set it up correctly to run on our system (we developed IoTCheck on Ubuntu 16.04.6 LTS (Xenial Xerus).
-Please see [this script](https://github.com/iotuser22/iotcheck-vagrant/blob/master/bootstrap.sh) for the necessary components and [this script](https://github.com/iotuser22/iotcheck-vagrant/blob/master/data/setup.sh) for the necessary steps to correctly install IoTCheck after downloading it from this repository.
+Please see [this script](https://github.com/iotuser22/iotcheck-vagrant/blob/master/bootstrap.sh) and [this script](https://github.com/iotuser22/iotcheck-vagrant/blob/master/data/setup.sh) for the necessary components and steps to correctly install IoTCheck after downloading it from this repository.

 ## Examples
 We have prepared 2 example runs to quickly test that the IoTCheck installation is working perfectly and to understand the output of IoTCheck runs.